hpreshit/eid-fall2018/DHTsensorUI/README.md

-   # Project 1 : Local QT-based UI
+   # Project 2 : Remote Websocket/Web Page UI

-   ### Created By: Preshit Harlikar
+   ### Created By: Preshit Harlikar and Smitesh Modak

   ![GitHub Logo](SensorUI.JPG)

    #### This project demonstrates development of a rapid prototype of a stand-alone temperature monitoring device with a local user interface.
 The temperature and humidity sensor used is DHT22 which is interfaced with Raspberry Pi.
 A User Interface is created for the temperature and humidity sensor using PyQT.
+Create local database using SQL.
+Client Server communication using Websockets.
+A HTML webpage to remote display the data from server.

    ## Installation Guide
    ### To run this project on Raspeberry Pi, you need to install Qt and PyQt using,